aws-samples/serverless-patterns/apigw-lambda-healthscribe-sam/README.md

 2. **AWS Lambda**: The function calls AWS HealthScribe API using boto3 to start the medical scribe job.

 3. **AWS HealthScribe**: Analyses the patient-clinician conversations audio file from Amazon S3 bucket and generates clinical notes from patient-clinician conversations.
-It then uploads the the clinical note in a JSON format into a given S3 bucket.
+It then uploads the the clinical note in JSON format to a given S3 bucket.

 ## Testing